13 Best Lavender Fields in Texas (2026 Guide) — Farms, Festivals & U-Pick

 The Lavender Farm

-This is the newest lavender farm in Texas, with their first harvesting in 2020.
-Don’t let the youngness of The Lavender Farm fool you.
+This is the newest lavender farm in Texas, with its first harvest in 2020.
+Don’t let the youthfulness of The Lavender Farm fool you.
 They are coming in hot and already finding their products all over Texas.

 They have plenty of bushels to choose from and an array of products for you to test and try.